 4. How an Earthquake (Almost) Ended Everything

 The Vardzia cave city proved to be a succesful stronghold, as it succesfully withstood any enemy invasions until the end of the 13th century.
 At the time, Persian writer Hasan Bey Rumlu even compared it to the “impregnable wall of Alexander the Great”.
 Unfortunately, Vardzia still had to face a fateful destruction nonetheless, 70 years after Queen Tamar’s death.
 In 1283, a major earthquake largely destroyed Vardzia.
 The earthquake wrecked about 75% of the city and even sliced a piece off the mountain slope.
 This partially revealed the hidden cave system inside the rocks, which is also why you can see the caves on the mountain side today.
-The monastery was exposed, and the city became a much easier target for enemies.
+The incident left the monastery exposed to the air, and the city became a much easier target for enemies.

 The earthquake destroyed about 75% of the city and even sliced a piece off the mountain slope.
 This partially revealed the hidden cave system inside the rocks, which is also why you can see many of the caves on the mountain side today.
 Since the monastery was now exposed, and the city became a much easier target for enemies.